mcveanlab/treeseq-inference/README.md

 #### Installing alternative ARG inference software

+We compare our results against [ARGweaver](https://github.com/CshlSiepelLab/argweaver), [RentPlus](https://github.com/SajadMirzaei/RentPlus), and [fastARG](https://github.com/lh3/fastARG).
-The software tools that we compare against are kept in the ``tools`` directory and can be downloaded and built using
+We also use [SLiM](https://github.com/MesserLab/SLiM) to run forwards simulations.
+These stand-alone software are kept in the ``tools`` directory and can be downloaded and built using

 ```
 # Download and compile other ARG inference tools for testing